 Consider this your reality check.
 Goals are all good and well, but if you’re not actively working, saving or investing towards them, they’re going to stay firmly on the page and not materialise in reality.

-But also, don’t just pick apart the months or funds you undersaved on.
+But also, I’m going to repeat what Talya said: don’t just pick apart the months or funds you undersaved on.
 Celebrate the wins as well!
 Even if you only saved R100 a month into your emergency fund on Franc, that money now has the opportunity to grow.

 Step 3: Look back at how you spent your money the last 6 months